soedinglab/transannot/README.md

     transannot annotate <assembledQueryDB> <path to Pfam profileTargetDB> <path to eggNOG profileTargetDB> <path to SwissProt sequenceTargetDB> <o:resTsvFile> <tmp> [options]

+If one is interested in annotation against an user-defined database, `annotatecustom` provides such an opportunity.
+To run custom annotate module execute the following command:

+    transannot annotatecustom <assembledQueryDB> <user-defined DB>
+User-provided database will be converted to the MMseqs2 format within the module, but it is also possible to initially provide a MMseqs2-formatted database.
+Limitation is that unless ID descriptors are included in the database, no mapping can be performed and no group descriptors will be retreived.

 #### Important options of the annotate module

 `--simple-output` parameter allows user to obtain simplified output, which only includes query and target IDs, header of the target database and E-value.
 Whereas standard output also contains sequence identity and bit score for each target sequence.
 Usage: